happening once a century

 Saturday, November 17, 2007

-It seems that the Hereros migrated from the east African lakes to Namibia about 350 years ago where they settled in Kaokoland in the Northern Namibia.
-Then about 150 years ago they moved further inland into Namibia as far south as Okahandja.
+It seems that the Hereros migrated from the east African lakes to Namibia about 300 years ago where they settled in Kaokoland in the Northern Namibia.
+Then they moved further inland into Namibia as far south as Okahandja.

-What I find intriguing about the Hereros is the fashion of these polite mannered women.
-The basic victorian style of their dresses was picked up from the early missionaries, but the style of their hats are unique and a very important facet of their attire.
+What I find intriguing about the Herero people is the fashion of these polite mannered women.
+The basic Victorian style of their dresses was picked up from the early missionaries, but the style of their hats are unique and a very important facet of their attire.
 A Herero woman is prim on her clothes and manners.
 She does not talk loud or use vulgar language and she moves flowingly without running or sudden movements.

 The Herero people are on average tall, the men as well as the woman.
 My friend Elizabeth agreed to pose for a few photos.
 These are not her very best clothes but it is enough for this blog.

 The sleeves and backs of the dresses are as decorative as the front.
-By the way Elizabeth is near to 60 years.
-Take a look at her face again girls - no expensive creams and surgeries. (no gray hair either - I would have liked that for myself..sigh)
+By the way Elizabeth is near to 60 years old.
+Take a look at her face again girls - no expensive creams and surgeries. (no gray hair either - I would have liked that for myself..sigh)..

 Only a small portion of the skirt is visible, but it is enough to see the pleats which are ironed into shape - each one from top to the bottom.